auridevil/deployazurewebjobs-js/README.md

 <h2>Setup:</h2>
 - Create a folder in your project (name it e.g. webjobs)
-- Download the script deploy.js an put it in the webjobs dir
+- Download the script deploy.js an put it in the webjobs folder
-- Put all your webjobs in the webjobs dir
+- Put all your webjobs (folders) in the webjobs folder
 - Install all requirements:

 <p><i>npm install adm-zip --save</i></p>